Andreas-Sommer/schema/Documentation/Developer/ExtendingVocabulary.rst

          \Acme\LooneyTunes\Model\Type\VirtualLocation::class,
       ];

-   After clearing the cache, the new type is available, e.g. with the API method :php:`TypesProvider->getContentTypes()` (see :ref:`reference <api-typesprovider-getcontenttypes>`).
+   As it is not mandatory to register the class for usage in the API only, the registry is utilised in various places (like view helpers).
 Please also note that this may be mandatory in future versions of the TYPO3 schema extension.

+   After changes to the :file:`TypeModels.php` file the cache must be cleared.

 .. note::